 So, the takeaways are:

-- When introducing a new formula to your baby, remember to keep a positive and supportive demeanor.
+- When introducing a new formula to your baby, keep a positive and supportive demeanor.
 Try not to make unpleasant facial expressions or negative comments in front of the baby.

 Below are links to further posts from our blog that address transitions.